Office for Global Learning

 How Affordable is Study Abroad?

 Dominican is committed to helping students achieve a global perspective and making study abroad accessible.
-All of our semester abroad programs cost less than a semester studying and living on campus at Dominican.
-Most program costs also include housing, meals, and excursions.
+Semester abroad programs typically cost less than a semester studying and living on campus at Dominican.
 In addition, all federal, state, and Dominican financial aid and scholarships can be applied to your semester abroad, except for the Residence Life Grant, because students will not be living on Dominican's campus.
 To further understand financial matters, please consult Study Abroad FAQ and the individual program pages.

 Each study abroad program participant may also be eligible for the Excellence in Experiential Learning Award (ExcEL) offered by Dominican University.
 Read our Study Abroad FAQ page for advice on how to plan academically and financially to study abroad.